18F/myusa-ux/research/usability/sprint33_small-business-script.md

 Why or why not?

-[See if they can find the toggle and what they think about entering the name changing the toggle]
+[See if they can find the toggle and what they think about entering the name, and the toggle yes / no]

 [They can either click toggle or try to type in a name -- both are success states]

 #### Task 3: State

-Pretend you live in CA and tell MyUSA that you live there.
+Say you live in CA and want to tell MyUSA that you live there.

 [Finding a specific line and clicking okay]